Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Method

 \subsection{Research Questions}

-To test our initial conjecture, we define the following research questions:
+To systematically compare the two methods, we define the following research questions:

-\begin{itemize} \item RQ1: How do statistical (SHAP) and logic-based (VoTE-XAI) approaches differ in identifying and prioritizing critical features relevant for intrusion detection alerts across different 5G security scenarios? \item RQ2: What are the computational efficiency trade-offs between SHAP and VoTE-XAI in generating explanations, and how do these trade-offs impact real-time 5G security monitoring?
+\begin{itemize} \item RQ1: How do SHAP and VoTE-XAI differ in identifying and prioritizing critical features for a given alert in 5G security monitoring? \item RQ2: How efficient are SHAP and VoTE-XAI in generating attributions, and to what extent does this impact real-time response and forensic analysis?

 \end{itemize}